jaychan-hep/jaychan-hep.github.io/_projects/HadML.md

 category: Machine Learning for High Energy Physics
 ---

 Hadronization is a critical step in the simulation of high-energy particle and nuclear physics experiments.
 As there is no first principles understanding of this process, physically-inspired hadronization models have a large number of parameters that are fit to data.
 Deep generative models are a natural replacement for classical techniques, since they are more flexible and may be able to improve the overall precision.
-We are developing deeo generative models, or GAN, to simulate particle hadronization.
+We are developing deep generative models, or GAN, to simulate particle hadronization.
 The ultimate goal is to integrate machine learning-based hadronization models into parton shower Monte Carlo programs.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">